 - Anne chases the cat, Joe teases it and the baby worships it.

-Which way is right for your sentence in this scene?
 Then there's the way passive voice may enable you to get the main verb earlier in the sentence, and, by getting the verb in early, it'll also help you to steer clear of the pitfalls of front-loading and dangling modifiers.
-Here, the first example is active voice, and second is passive voice.

-- A combination of clever training, hard work, natural talent, and a sprinkling of good luck which no one could have bargained for, has rewarded Carol with a gold medal.
+- Active voice: A combination of clever training, hard work, natural talent, and a sprinkling of good luck which no one could have bargained for, has rewarded Carol with a gold medal.

-So, sometimes passive voice is just what you want.
-Sometimes it's the last thing you want.
-You decide.
 These are all reasons why the narrower-minded and stupider would-be pundits of creative writing who tell you to avoid passive voice are wrong.
 Like all the other things you're told to avoid, sometimes the very particular advantages and effects are exactly what you need.
+Sometimes they're the last thing you want.

 Mind you, using passive voice and then leaving out the agent can also get you into trouble.
-This, from the San Francisco Chronicle site via the World Wide Words blog, is grammatically correct but, oh dear!:
+This, from the San Francisco Chronicle site via the World Wide Words blog, is grammatically correct:

 - When deputies arrived, they found a man down in the backyard and he was determined to be deceased.

-- Judith is interested in grammar. ... is a passive voice construction because it can be reversed to make an active voice one:
+- Judith is angered by grammar. is a true passive voice construction because it can be reversed to make an active voice one: Grammar angers Judith.

 - Judith is very tall.